Chart Color Schemes

 Age

-The median age in Attadale is 43 years, considerably higher than Greater Perth's average of 37 years and substantially exceeding the national average of 38 years.
-The age profile shows that individuals aged 55-64 years comprise 14.1%, while those aged 25-34 years make up only 7.0% of the population, both figures being higher than in Greater Perth.
-Between 2021 and present, the percentage of the population aged 15-24 has increased from 13.5% to 15.5%.
-Conversely, the percentage of individuals aged 5-14 has decreased from 14.5% to 13.1%.
-By 2041, demographic projections indicate significant shifts in Attadale's age structure.
-The 75-84 age cohort is projected to rise substantially, increasing by 61% from 530 to 853 people.
-Notably, the combined age groups of 65 and above are expected to account for 64% of total population growth, reflecting the area's aging demographic profile.
-Conversely, the 0-4 and 5-14 cohorts are projected to experience population declines.
+The median age in Attadale is 43 years, which is higher than Greater Perth's average of 37 years and exceeds the national average of 38 years.
+The age profile shows that those aged 55-64 years make up a significant portion at 14.1%, while those aged 25-34 years are relatively smaller at 7.0%.
+From 2021 to present, the proportion of individuals aged 15-24 has increased from 13.5% to 15.5%, while the 5-14 age group has decreased from 14.5% to 13.1%.
+By 2041, demographic projections indicate substantial shifts in Attadale's age structure.
+The 75-84 age cohort is projected to rise significantly, increasing by 63% from 522 to 853 people.
+Notably, the combined age groups of 65 and above are expected to account for 62% of total population growth, reflecting the area's aging demographic profile.
+Conversely, the 0-4 and 5-14 age cohorts are projected to experience population declines.